berndporr/kiss-fft/README.md

 ```

 ### Unit tests
-Run `FFTTest` and `FFTRTest` which compare the results with that from the
+Run `FFTTest` and `FFTRTest` which compare the results to that from the
-apache commons FFT functions and performs an ifft(fft) test to
+apache commons FFT functions and perform an ifft(fft) test to
 check for rounding errors.
-The unit tests show also how these
-functions can be used.

 ## Attribution
-This is a fork and stripped down version of the original kiss-fft library
+This is a fork, stripped down and further debugged version of the original kiss-fft library
 by Mark Borgerding <Mark@Borgerding.net>.